 However is this really true on the inside?

-In this article, we run through what we think are some positives and negatives of life on the inside of the consulting industry, including wages, travel, networking, and more.
+In this article, I run through what I think are some positives and negatives of life on the inside of the consulting industry, including wages, travel, networking, and more.

 This is definitely the biggest lifestyle constraint for consultants.
 Whatever firm you work for, you are likely to spend a lot of time travelling to client sites and staying at nearby hotels.

 You may well have a buffet breakfast included at a nice hotel and it will be well kitted-out with gyms and pools etc. At the better firms, your longer flights will almost certainly be upgraded to business class.

 In addition, the areas where consulting projects take place are not always that nice.
 It may be the case that there actually isn’t anywhere nice to stay near the industrial estate where you are working.

 Whether you are concerned about the travel or not, we highly recommend our consulting essentials to help you settle in.

 For most consultants, your pay is unlikely to be as high as many people outside the industry estimate it to be.

 They are not.

 Consulting wages are significantly lower, although this is also reflected in the hours.
 Of course, that isn’t to say that its not a fantastic wage in the grand scheme of things.

 Furthermore, where this fee drops off at the smaller firms in Europe, it is likely to remain high at the second tier in America.
 Deloitte and co. are considered to be much closer partners of the Big 3 than they are in Europe and this is reflected in their wage structure.

 For more info on exactly how much consultants in different countries earn, have a look at Kevin Worner’s video here.